 In Boogie Nights (1997), Mark Wahlberg sang "The Touch", which came from the first "Transformers" cinematic feature The Transformers: The Movie (1986).
 Wahlberg joked with Michael Bay about singing and rapping for the movie's title track.

 Crosshairs' original alternate mode in The Transformers (1984) was a Cybertronian off-road van-buggy kind of vehicle, but this was revised to the 2014 Chevrolet Corvette C7 Stingray.

-According to Mark Weber, the Transformers Manager of Global Brand Development, the two-headed winged Dinobot was originally going to be called Swoop after the Dinobot from The Transformers (1984) that he is based on.
-However, he was renamed Strafe (after the Autobot Technobot) because his beast mode design was too much a departure from the original Swoop's classic Pteranodon appearance.
-The "Transformers" IDW comics paid tribute to this change by introducing Strafe as a character who starts out a normal vehicle-mode Transformer but is mutated into a two-headed Dinobot.
+According to Mark Weber, the Transformers Manager of Global Brand Development, the two-headed winged Dinobot was originally going to be called Swoop after the Dinobot from The Transformers (1984), on which he is based.
+However, he was re-named Strafe (after the Autobot Technobot) because his beast mode design was too much a departure from the original Swoop's classic Pteranodon appearance.
+The "Transformers" IDW comics paid tribute to this change by introducing Strafe as a character who starts out a normal vehicle-mode Transformer, but is mutated into a two-headed Dinobot.

 The robot bird logo on Yeager's mailbox and the basketball-shooting robot in his shop are from an actual competition robotics team from Austin, Texas.
 They are FIRST Robotics Team 2468, from the Spring 2012 competition.